vc27/dnd/5e/Dragon Heist/Readme.md

 **Some one needs a connection to Volothamp Geddarm**

-- Through your trips to the city your party members has secured a job with [Volothamp Geddarm](Characters/Volothamp-Geddarm.md).
+- Throughout your trips to Waterdeep someone *(or a couple of you)* in your party has secured a job with [Volothamp Geddarm](Characters/Volothamp-Geddarm.md).
-- You have no info yet, this will be your first meeting.
+- Volo has given you no information yet, this will be your first meeting.
-- You are to meet at the [Yawning Portal](Locations.md#yawning-portal)
+- You are to meet Volo at the [Yawning Portal](Locations.md#yawning-portal)

+# The Present

+- You and your team are living in Waterdeep.
+- You have recently arrived within the last 2 weeks.
+- The season is Autumn, which means you spent most of the spring and summer doing your reconnaissance.
+- Autumn is harvest season so there is a bustle in the city which is party why your team chose that time of year to make the move.

-# Things to know
+# Things all of you know

 - Xanathar's Thieves Guild and the Zhentarim Guild are continuously battling in the city.